 In our understanding, we at Moz Nutraceuticals LLC, believe that Cutibacterium acnes, the most abundant microorganism in the human skin is a friend.

-Probiotics are natural products that are very beneficial to our bodies & skin.
+Prebiotics are natural products that are very beneficial to our bodies & skin.

 We, at Moz Nutraceuticals LLC strongly believe that non-therapeutic strategies that are nutrition-based topicals, are to be considered in parallel with traditional, mid-centennial, side effects-bound pharmacotherapy.

-We advocate the usage of plant-based food nutriments (nutraceuticals) including probiotics for the skin microbiota.
+We advocate the usage of plant-based food nutriments (nutraceuticals) including prebiotics for the skin microbiota.
 Ultimately, this process will help to re-establishing homeostatic interactions between you the human host and your skin microbiota; thereby turning the balance of pressure selection in favor of commensal microbiota subtypes, and not virulent bacterial subspecies including C acnes.
 AKA our products pair with your natural system in order to help your body defeat the bad bacteria, all while still keeping the good bacteria.

 by Kate Billington Part 1, 01/24/2020